kwakkle/kwakkle/README.md

 ## About Me
 🎓 **Recent Graduate**
 I recently graduated from **University of California, Riverside**, with an M.S. in Biomedical Sciences.
 My ultimate goal is to become a **Clinical Data Analyst**, combining my passion for using computational techniques for biomedical research.
-I’m currently strengthening my skills in **Python, statistics, and machine learning**, and applying to **Ph.D. programs** focused on **medical informatics and data-driven healthcare**.
+I’m currently strengthening my skills in **Python, statistics, and machine learning**, and looking for job opportunities in **research** and **data-driven healthcare**.

 🖥 **Technical Skills**